Vishalbhj03/fiinacplus_assignment/README.md

 # CI/CD Pipeline for Flask Application using Git, Jenkins, Docker and Kubernetes

-## Overview
+##Overview

-This project demonstrates a complete CI/CD pipeline for a simple Flask-based application.
-The goal of this setup is to automate the process of building, packaging, and deploying the application whenever changes are pushed to the GitHub repository.
+This project demonstrates a fully automated CI/CD pipeline for a Flask-based application.
+The pipeline is designed to automatically build, test, package, and deploy the application whenever code is pushed to the GitHub repository.

-The pipeline is implemented using Jenkins and is triggered automatically through GitHub webhooks.
-The application is containerized using Docker and deployed to a Kubernetes cluster (Minikube).
+The solution ensures minimal manual intervention, faster delivery, and consistent deployments using modern DevOps practices.

 ---